rohanr07/FakeNewsDetector/README.md

 ---

-> ⚠️ Disclaimer: This tool does not perform formal fact-checking and should not be used as a sole source for news decisions.
+> ⚠️ Disclaimer: This tool does not perform formal fact checking and should not be used as a sole source for news decisions.
 Please refer to trusted outlets for final judgment.
 >